VThermes-LPGP/miR187_3D_image_and_BRB-seq_data_analysis/BRB-seq_transcriptomic_analysis/README.md

 It focuses on two key objectives:

-**- Differential Gene Expression and KEGG Pathway Analysis** To compare transcriptomic profiles between miR-187⁻/⁻ mutants and wild-type (WT) medaka ovaries, and to explore the biological pathways affected by miR-187 deletion.
+**- Differential Gene Expression and KEGG Pathway Analysis** To compare transcriptomic profiles between miR-187 mutant (MUT) and wild-type (WT) medaka ovaries, and to explore the biological pathways affected by miR-187 deletion.

 **- Identification of Potential miR-187-3p Targets**
 To identify and characterize genes potentially regulated by miR-187-3p that may contribute to ovarian function.